Impetigo - Topic Overview

 red sores that can break open, ooze fluid, and develop a yellow-brown crust.

-These sores can occur anywhere on the body but most often appear around the
+These sores can occur anywhere on the body.

 common skin infections in children.
 It can occur in adults but is seen far more

 often in children.
 Impetigo is contagious and can be spread to others through